ianbheadley/LatentScope/README.md

 At **Layer 6**, Contrastive PCA (cPCA) cleanly isolated the "Geographical Factuality" (or "Encyclopedic Truth") vector.
 We tested two interventions on the exact same baseline prompt:

 #### 1. The Hyper-Factual Override (Scale: +4.0x)
-By *boosting* this targeted vector into the residual stream at Layer 6, we supercharged the model's encyclopedic certainty.
+By *boosting* this targeted vector into the residual stream at Layer 6, we push the model's encyclopedic certainty.
 Notice how it immediately strips away its default conversational "Instruct" persona and generates a relentlessly dry, deterministic list of historical and geographical facts.

 > **Prompt:** `the capital of france is`
 >